Laptop vs Chromebook | What is the Difference?

-If you’ve looked for a new laptop recently, chances are that you must have come across a Chromebook somewhere.
+If you’ve looked for a new laptop recently, you must have encountered a Chromebook somewhere.

-A Chromebook looks just like any other laptop but mostly comes at a lower price.
-However, this doesn’t mean that you don’t get your money’s worth.
+A Chromebook resembles any other laptop but mostly comes at a lower price.
+However, this doesn’t mean you don’t get your money’s worth.

 Depending on your use, a Chromebook can suit you better than a conventional Laptop.

-Besides, you should be able to do a little research before choosing between a Laptop and a Chromebook.
+Besides, you should be able to research before choosing between a Laptop and a Chromebook.

 Granted, there could be significant confusion between buying a Laptop and a Chromebook.